TomerFi/selenium-nunit-robotframework-tutorial/README.rst

 | `acceptance <acceptance>`_ |
 +----------------------------+

-For our acceptance tests we used:
+For acceptance tests I've used:

-* `Robot Framework <https://robotframework.org>`_ as the automation tool for executing our tests.
+* `Robot Framework <https://robotframework.org>`_ as the automation framework for executing the tests.
-* `SeleniumLibrary <https://robotframework.org/SeleniumLibrary/>`_ as the library providing tools for testing browser capbalities.
+* `SeleniumLibrary <https://robotframework.org/SeleniumLibrary/>`_ as the library providing browser capbalities and automation.

-| Please step into the ``acceptance`` folder, our next steps will be executed from it as our
+| For the next steps, step into the ``acceptance`` folder.
-| acceptance tests doesn't have, nor should it have, any direct connection to our project base code.
+| The acceptance tests doesn't have, nor should it have, any direct connection to the project's base code.

 Prepare Environment
 -------------------